trywilco/wilco-docs/docs/building-your-quest/index.md

 - skill_2
 - ...
 - skill_n
-questDependency: Quest that must be complete before playing this quest | optional
+questDependency: Quest that must be completed before playing this quest | optional
 frameworks: Frameworks this quest will be available in | optional
   backend:
   - python